-We believe the DNAbilize® technology is a first in class approach that overcomes the challenges associated with both DNA stabilization and lipid-based delivery.
-We believe that the combination of the protected DNA using P-ethoxy to modify the DNA structure with the neutral lipid membrane is the ideal approach for antisense DNA therapeutics.
+We believe our DNAbilize® technology, which is the combination of the protected P-ethoxy antisense DNA backbone with the neutral liposome nanoparticle, is the ideal approach for antisense DNA therapeutics because it overcomes the challenges associated with both antisense stability and intracellular delivery.
+The P-ethoxy modification used in our DNAbilize® technology is completely sulfur free.
+We avoid using sulfur-containing antisense because it has been associated with causing liver toxicity and life-threatening bleeding and clotting complications.
+We prefer neutral lipids to cationic lipids for intracellular delivery because encapsulating the antisense DNA inside a neutral charged lipid bilayer facilitates the delivery and transfer of DNA into the cell to be fluid and gentle.
 While many companies have focused research on either the DNA stabilization problem or the lipid delivery problem, we are not aware of any company that has developed improvements in both areas.
-DNAbilize® is truly a stand-alone platform because, based on our current research, it allows for high doses of drug products to be delivered throughout the entire body while minimizing toxicity.
+DNAbilize® is truly a stand-alone platform because, as demonstrated by our published preclinical studies, it allows for high doses of drug products to be delivered throughout the entire body while minimizing toxicity.
 This allows our research and development efforts to focus on drug targets rather than on indications because the DNAbilize® system should not be limited in what types of indications it can treat.
-As such, we believe that DNAbilize® represents the first ever antisense therapeutic approach that can successfully treat hematological and systemic diseases of the blood and lymph.
+As such, we believe that DNAbilize® represents the first ever antisense therapeutic approach that can successfully treat hematological and systemic diseases.

-Because of our unique ability to address unmet needs in hematological malignancies, our lead drug candidates focus in this area.
-Our lead drug candidate, prexigebersen, targets the protein Grb2, a bridging protein between activated and mutated cellular kinases and the proteins involved in cell proliferation, and in particular, the Ras protein.
-When mutations occur that activate these kinases, the cell proliferates uncontrollably, via Grb2, and this results in disease.
-Inhibition of Grb2 interrupts this pathway and shuts off growth signals.
+Because of our unique ability to address unmet needs in hematological malignancies, our lead drug candidates focus on cancers of the blood and lymph.
+Our lead drug candidate, prexigebersen, targets the protein Grb2, a bridging protein between activated and mutated cellular kinases and the proteins involved in cell propagation, and in particular, the Ras protein.
+When mutations occur that activate these kinases, the cell propagates uncontrollably, via Grb2, and this results in disease progression.
+Inhibition of Grb2 interrupts this pathway and shuts off propagation signals.

-Prexigebersen is in the efficacy portion of a Phase 2 clinical trial for AML in combination with decitabine in elderly and induction therapy ineligible patients or patients who have decided to forego intensive induction therapy because of their age or fragile health.
-The multi-site trial is being conducted at leading cancer centers, among them are Weill Medical College of Cornell University, Baylor Scott &White Health, The University of Kansas, New Jersey Hematology Oncology Associates, West Virginia University/Mary Babb Randolph Cancer Center and MD Anderson.
+The efficacy of prexigebersen in combination with standard of care therapies is being evaluated in a Phase 2 clinical trial for AML patients.
+The multisite trial is being conducted at leading cancer centers, including Weill Medical College of Cornell University, Baylor Scott & White Health, The University of Kansas, New Jersey Hematology Oncology Associates, West Virginia University/Mary Babb Randolph Cancer Center and MD Anderson.